 What are the tests for residence of the main business structures (including transparent entities)?

-Transparent entities (partnerships) are not taxpayers in Sweden (other than for social security charges and VAT, as the case may be).
+Transparent entities (partnerships) are not subject to income tax in Sweden.
+However, transparent entities are taxable for social security charges, property tax, VAT and certain other taxes, as the case may be.
 A transparent entity’s income is allocated to the direct and indirect partners.

 Have you found the policing of cross border transactions within an international group to be a target of the tax authorities’ attention and in what ways?